sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 The calculation took 120.53264737129211 seconds.
 ```
 ## conclusion
 Ok, I think that's probably as good as it's going to get, for tonight at least!
-100,000 primes in just under a second, and a million primes in 2 minutes, and no unreliable behaviour!
+100,000 checked for primes in just under a second, and a million in 2 minutes, and no unreliable behaviour!

-A million primes is still a bit slow at a couple of minutes! and it's nothing like the sub-second performance results of our original code where were just popping off the set each time and hoping it would pick the right one.
-But you can't have everything in software, and sometimes "good enough" has to be good enough.
+Checking up to a million for primes in a couple of minutes is still a bit slow! and it's nothing like the sub-second performance results of our original code where were just popping off the set each time and hoping it would pick the right one.

+It's also a little bit harder to understand for future maintenance developers (or future-me) because we're using 2 different data types for the purpose of tracking the numbers remaining to be checked.
+We would have to leave some explanatory comments in this code to explain this seemingly bizzarre design decision.

+But you can't always have everything in software, and sometimes "good enough" has to be good enough.

-I hope you've enjoyed this little exploration into Python as much as I did, despite all the creepy crawly references in the development tools.
+I hope you've enjoyed this little exploration into Python and Prime Numbers as much as I did, despite all the creepy crawly references in the Python development tools I'm usring.
 I now have Anacondas and Spyders crawling around on my machine!

->>>
-Final Note:
+>Final Note:
-If you were wondering why the language was named Python, it was allegedly because it's creator, Guido van Rossum, was a big fanboy of
+>If you were wondering why the language was named Python, it was apparently because it's creator, Guido van Rossum, was a big fanboy of
-Monty Python's Flying Circus.
+>Monty Python's Flying Circus.
->>>